fabiangunzinger/causal-inference-notes/_notes/Neyman's ATE estimator.md

 \bar{Y}_t = \frac{1}{n_t}\sum_{i:W_i=1} Y_i \qquad \bar{Y}_c = \frac{1}{n_c}\sum_{i:W_i=0} Y_i
 $$

-This estimator is unbiased (see Proof of Theorem 6.1 in @imbens2015causal for the proof).

 ## Unbiasedness

-This section contains a (small) step-by-step version of the derivation covered in Appendix A of chapter 6 in @imbens2015causal.
-Their derivation is complete but some steps can take a while to understand.
-The solution presented here, while remaining tedious, aims to be easy to follow.
+This section contains a step-by-step version of the derivation covered in Appendix A of chapter 6 in @imbens2015causal.
+Their derivation is complete but can be hard to follow.
+The derivation here remains tedious but should be easy to follow.

 We start with the difference-in-means estimator as defined above
 $$